 Autism spectrum disorder (ASD) is a condition that primarily affects social and communication skills.
-It affects more than 1% of the population, but is diagnosed nearly five times more often in males than in females.
+It affects more than 1% of the population, but is diagnosed four times more often in males than in females.
 Symptoms of ASD vary widely, ranging from mild to severe, and the condition often occurs simultaneously with other mental health disorders.
 Students with autism primarily struggle with the nonacademic aspects of school, like transitioning between classes, controlling their emotions, and engaging with their peers, although they may have other co-occurring disorders that cause them to have difficulty with academics as well.

 Disclaimer: Any information found within our website is for general educational and informational purposes only.
 Such information is not intended nor otherwise implied to be medical or legal advice by Student Caffé Corporation.
 Such information is by no means complete or exhaustive, and as a result, such information does not encompass all conditions, disorders, health-related issues, respective treatments, or recovery plans.
 You should always consult your physician, other health care provider, or lawyer to determine the appropriateness of this information for your own situation or should you have any questions regarding a medical condition, treatment or recovery plan, or legal situation.
 Click to read the full disclaimer.

 Autism spectrum disorder is a condition affecting nearly 1 in 59 children.
 ASD is four times more common in males than females.
 In its mildest form, autism primarily affects social skills.
 In severe cases, individuals are unable to care for themselves and have profound intellectual disabilities and severely impaired social skills.